Burden of Dreams

-Burden of Dreams is a 1982 documentary film directed and produced by Les Blank.
+Burden of Dreams is a 1982 making-of documentary film directed and produced by Les Blank.
+It recounts the troubled production of the 1982 Fitzcarraldo directed by Werner Herzog, while shooting on location in Peru.

 Synopsis

 The film is a making-of documentary about the chaotic production of Werner Herzog's 1982 film Fitzcarraldo.
 It was filmed on location in the jungles of Peru during production of Herzog's film.